Closing a Sole Proprietorship

 Involuntary Dissolution of a Corporation (Administrative Dissolution)

 Acme WonderBroom, Inc. has been in business for two years.
 During that time it has been wildly successful.
-General disorganization has resulted in Acme's failure to deliver its annual report to the secretary of state.
-In fact, Acme's management had no idea that they had to file an annual report with the secretary of state.
+Acme fails to deliver its annual report to the secretary of state.
 Acme receives a notice from the secretary of state that they will be dissolved if they do not file an annual report for the last two years within sixty days.
-Acme immediately hires an attorney and an accountant who pull together the annual reports and send them to the secretary of state.
-Acme can now continue to do business.

 Involuntary Dissolution of a Corporation (Judicial Dissolution)

 Love-at-Sea Cruises, Inc. has been in operation for three years.
 Due to financial mismanagement, it has failed to pay a number of suppliers over the past year.
-The fresh water supplier brings an action in court requesting that the court dissolve the corporation so it can be paid for all of the water it has supplied over the past year.
+The fresh water supplier brings an action in court requesting that the court dissolve the corporation so it can be paid for all of the water it has supplied.
 The court determines that Love-at-Sea should be dissolved.
 It orders Love-at-Sea to wind-up its corporate affairs and liquidate its assets.
 The court also appoints a receiver to sell and dispose of the corporate assets.
-The water supplier will be paid along with other creditors from the sale of the assets.

 Dissolving a Corporation Before Business Commences

 It has been Dan's lifelong dream to start a company that renders great sports moments in embroidery.
 He has put together a board of directors and has filed the appropriate forms with the secretary of state.
-He will call his company "Dan's Sports Embroidery, Inc." Once he raises some capital, he is going to open a small cart in a local mall and hire people to execute his designs.
-In the meanwhile, he and his wife work diligently on scenes from the 1999 Superbowl.
-In the middle of the frenzy, his older brother, Joe, a wealthy investment banker, visits Dan.
-Dan has always admired Joe and trusts his judgment.
+He will call his company "Dan's Sports Embroidery, Inc." In the middle of production, his older brother, Joe, a wealthy investment banker, visits Dan.
 Joe dismisses Dan's business idea as ridiculous.
-Although Dan is crushed, he knows his brother is right and decides that he will not continue.
+Dan decides that he will not continue.

 In many states, all Dan and his board of directors have to do is file a Notice of Dissolution with the secretary of state.